discretize/discretize-guides/fractals/chaos-isles/index.md

 ## Start
 Kill the four *Veteran Chanters* at the beginning to open the gate.
-The fastest person can rush ahead and move to the next checkpoint at the *Chaos Anomaly*, everyone else can <Command name="gg"/> and resurrect at the checkpoint there.
+The fastest person can rush ahead and move to the next checkpoint at the *Chaos Anomaly*, everyone else can `/gg` and resurrect at the checkpoint there.

 ---